1978 Sikh–Nirankari clash: Aftermath

+The clash triggered mass demonstrations, some violent, in Punjab and Delhi.
+The day following the clash, 250 Nihang Sikhs, armed with spears and guns, stormed a human unity Sant Nirankari conference, triggering further clashes, in which 28 people were killed and more than 140 were injured.
+Immediately following the clash, Sant Nirankari sites and holy places were beleaguered and threats of physical violence were meted out.
+The Akal Takht later issued a hukamnama expelling the Sant Nirankaris out of the Sikh community and proscribing any interlocution with them.
+They further directed Sikhs to use "all appropriate means" to prevent the Sant Nirankaris from "grow[ing] and flourish[ing] in society".
+The SGPC and the Akali Dal further called for a ban on Sant Nirankari religious books and the Punjab government outlawed Gurbachan Singh's entry in the state, an order later annulled by the Supreme Court of India in January 1979.
+Between 1981 and 1984, there were more than 34 gun and bomb attacks perpetrated against the Sant Nirankaris.

-A criminal case was filed against sixty two Nirankaris, charged with the murder of 13 Sikhs, by the Akali-led government in Punjab.
+A criminal case was filed against sixty two Sant Nirankaris, charged with the murder of 13 Sikhs, by the Akali-led government in Punjab.
 The investigation concluded that the attack on the Sikhs was planned by a number of accused, including Gurbachan Singh, all of whom were taken into custody except for Gurbachan Singh himself, who was arrested later in Delhi only after being permitted a personal audience with the Prime Minister Morarji Desai.
 The Sant Nirankaris had firmly supported Emergency rule, and developed close links with many Congress politicians and bureaucrats, creating a strong foothold in Delhi political circles; this gave rise to opposition from the Akalis and the Damdami Taksal during the same period.